![]() |

 “It is not the germ that causes disease but the terrain in which the germ is found.”

-If you have a digestive system that is populated by healthy bacteria, it becomes inhospitable to harmful bacteria.
+A digestive system filled with healthy bacteria is less hospitable to harmful bacteria.
 The article “What Are Probiotics” states:

 - Probiotics reduce the levels of harmful bacteria such as E.Coli and Salmonella by producing metabolic end-products that inhibit or antagonize them.
 These compounds include hydrogen peroxide, lactic and acetic acids. **